Ford Focus (second generation, North America): Sales and reception

 Like many compact cars, demand for the Focus increased because of high gasoline prices in 2008.
 At that time, the Focus took 7.6 percent of the U.S. small car market.
 To meet this increasing demand, Ford increased output for 2008 by 30%.

-Where second generation North American Focus models continue with the C170 platform beginning with model year 2008 — in sedan and coupe configurations — the international Focus introduced in 2005 employed the newer C1 platform for sedan, hatchback (3 and 5-door) and wagon configurations.
-The North American Focus was succeeded by the Focus Mk III that is the same as the international version except for some minor differences in engines and some features.
+Where second generation North American Focus models continue with the C170 platform beginning with the 2008 model year in sedan and coupe configurations — the international Focus introduced in 2005 employed the newer C1 platform for sedan, hatchback (3 and 5-door) and wagon configurations.
+The North American Focus was succeeded by the Focus Mk III that was the same as the international version except for some minor differences in engines and some features.

 Running changes

 Being an interim facelift of an old model, changes were few and minor.
 For 2009, the SEL trim for sedans was added and the chrome-plastic fake grilles on the front fenders were deleted from all models.
 Also, Coupes equipped with a 5-speed manual transmission, but not a Duratec 20E PZEV engine, received a horsepower increase to 143 hp, compared to the 140 hp found in the sedan.
 A standard rear seat dome light was added for the 2010 model year.

 Changes for the short 2011 model run were limited.
 The coupe was discontinued in preparation for the new (2012 MY) 4-door hatchback or sedan, set to arrive in the spring of 2011.
 Production of the sedan ended in the beginning of December 2010.